MsMarini/InsanityRemasteredButRefreshesOnce/README.md

    - Panic attacks will cause the most sanity loss.

 ### Gaining Sanity:
-   - Flashlights will reduce the sanity drain amount when turned on, making them really useful in this mod.
+   - Being near an active light source or using flashlights will regenerate sanity.
-   - Being around players will allow your sanity to regen when inside the facility.
-Better buddy up!
+   - Being around players will drastically reduce your sanity loss.
-   - Consuming pills will reset your insanity level entirely.
+   - Consuming pills will reset your sanity level entirely.
-   - Being near an active light source (EXCLUDING FLASHLIGHTS) will regen sanity.

 ## Insanity Scaling:
-   - Sanity loss and gain will scale with how many players are in your lobby.
+   - Sanity loss will scale with how many players are in your lobby.
-   - To prevent lobbies of 10+ being completely miserable, there is a cap to how many players the scaling will take into account, with the default being 5.
-This can be changed in the configuration file.
-   - Solo players can change a multiplier that affects their sanity gain as well.
+   - Solo players can change a multiplier that affects their sanity loss as well.

 **There are now three levels of insanity.
 High, Medium, and Low.**
    - As your insanity level progresses, you will experience more intense hallucinations.